nai-kon/PlaySK-Piano-Roll-Reader/README.md

 This software reads piano roll scroll captured by Webcam or Video File.
 The Virtual Tracker Bar calculates brightness of each hole.
 The brightness will be darker if roll hole passes the tracker hole, it activates the note-on signal.

 The software is designed for "reading" a piano roll, not for "scanning or storage" a piano roll.
-If you are considering storage, hardware scanner such as SaMK4 scanner would be better.
+If you are considering storage, hardware scanner such as "MK4 scanner" would be better.

 ## Specific
 - Virtual Tracker Bar